History of Echocardiography

 Ryozo Omoto, MD.
 From "People who developed medical ultrasound". p71, Itoh K, Ed., Supplement of Proceedings of 60th Meeting of JSUM 1992

 15. Ebina T, Oka S, Tanaka M, Kosaka S, Terasawa Y, Unno K, Kikuchi Y, Uchida R. The ultrasono-tomography for the heart and great vessels in living human subjects by means of the ultrasonic reflection technique.
 Jpn Heart J 1967, 8:331-353

 Compound electrocardiographic gated cross-sectional imaging of heart.

 Toshiaki Ebina, MD From "Published to mark retirement from Tohoku University".

 16. Baker DW, Watkins D. A phase coherent pulse Doppler system for cardiovascular measurement.
-In Proc.
-20th Ann.
-Conf. on Eng. in Med. and BIol., Boston, Nov,1967
+Proc 20th Ann Conf on Eng in Med and Biol, Boston, paper 27-2 (abstr), November 1967

 Donald Baker From "History of Ultrasound in Obstetrics and Gynecology".